heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 2. Writing things down and getting them out of your mind will allow you to think more clearly.
 3. Writing by hand allows you to slow down and carefully consider what you're writing.
 This allows you to write in your own words and makes remembering what you write down more effective.

-Want to learn more: [here are my book notes](/bullet-journal-method-ryder-carroll/)

----

 ## 7 How To Take Smart Notes